Content on this page was generated by AI and has not been manually reviewed.

 Are there privacy risks with VPN extensions in Edge?

 Browser extensions can introduce privacy concerns if the extension misbehaves or collects data.
 Stick to trusted providers, review permissions, and consider system VPNs for stronger guarantees.
-Is edge good now

 How do I prevent DNS leaks when using a VPN with Edge?

 Enable DNS leak protection in your VPN settings, consider using DoH with your VPN, and test periodically with reputable DNS leak tests.
+Hoxx vpn microsoft edge 2026

 Can I run Edge with both a VPN app and a VPN extension at the same time?